genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/02_data-model.md

 ## Conclusion
 With this, our data model is defined.
 You can use the [positions app tutorial repository](https://github.com/genesiscommunitysuccess/positions-app-tutorial/tree/Complete_positions_app/server/jvm/positions-app-tutorial-config/src/main/resources/cfg) as a reference.
+Note that this repo is a complete application and may not reflect the changes made in this page.

 As a next step, we shall add some data to the tables in the database.